artis3n/github-oidc-vault-example/README.md

 # Proceed to https://<IP>/ and prepare unseal keys for Vault.
 # Follow the UI prompts to unseal Vault.
 #
-# Open up a second terminal and run the rest:
+# Open up a second terminal on the Vault server and run the rest:
 export VAULT_ADDR='https://0.0.0.0:443'
 vault login [root token from unsealing vault]
 # I like to see the audit log on stdout in the first terminal while having a file to refer back to if needed
-# You will want log_raw=true while first configuring/debugging the JWT auth backend.
+# You will likely want log_raw=true while first configuring the JWT auth backend in your development environment for debugging convenience.
 vault audit enable file file_path=stdout log_raw=true
 vault audit enable -path="vault_audit_file" file file_path=/root/vault_audit.log
 # Set up a secret and a test policy that will be used by our 2 roles